Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Acknowledgments and Declarations

-We'd like to thank Alexander Smith at the University of Minnesota as well as {\'E}rika Rold{\'a}n and Ron Peled for essential conversations on the paper.
-In particular, Smith noticed the connection between the class of Hadwiger functions and the Ising Hamiltonian, which inspired the whole project.
+Acknowledgments: We'd like to thank Alexander Smith at the University of Minnesota as well as {\'E}rika Rold{\'a}n and Ron Peled for essential conversations on the paper.
+In particular, Smith noticed the connection between the class of invariant valuations and the Ising Hamiltonian, which inspired the whole project.
+We'd also like to thank the anonymous referees for their useful comments and suggestions.\\* \\* Competing Interests: We have no competing interests to declare.\\* \\* Data Availability Statement: No datasets were generated or analyzed during the current study.